ADC Cirrus: Design and development

-The Cirrus engine originated in Geoffrey de Havilland's 1924 quest for a powerplant suited to a light two-seat sports biplane which would become the de Havilland Moth.
-No suitable engine existed at the time, with both an appropriate level of power and light weight.
+The Cirrus engine originated in Geoffrey de Havilland's 1924 search for a powerplant suitable for the light two-seat sports biplane which would become the de Havilland Moth.
+No engine existed at the time with a suitable level of power combined with a low weight.
 The Aircraft Disposal Company, also known as Airdisco and ADC, were producing the low-cost Airdisco V8 which had been developed by Frank Halford from their large stocks of war surplus Renault V8 aero engines.
-De Havilland realised that half of this engine would make an air-cooled four-cylinder inline engine of just the right size and at low cost.
+De Havilland realised that half of this engine would make an air-cooled four-cylinder inline engine of just the right size at low cost.
 He persuaded Halford to undertake its design and development.

 The cylinders, pistons, con-rods and gearing were taken from the Renault, with the valve gear based on the Airdisco, and a new five-bearing crankshaft and cast crankcase were designed.
 It became the first Cirrus engine, and the first air-cooled four-cylinder inline aero engine to go into quantity production.

-The original ADC Cirrus engines were all designed by Halford and built by ADC.
-The 65 hp Cirrus I, passed its 50-hour type rating in 1925.
-De Havilland launched his product as the Cirrus Moth and it proved a winning formula.
+The original Cirrus engines were all designed by Halford and built by ADC.
+The 65 hp Cirrus I passed its 50-hour type rating in 1925.
+De Havilland launched his product as the Cirrus Moth and it proved a winning combination.
 The engine was soon adopted for other aircraft.
 Later versions named the Cirrus II, and Cirrus III were produced, each with slightly greater displacement and power (Cirrus II - 85 hp, Cirrus III - 90 hp).

 ADC ceased manufacture when it ran out of surplus Renault engines around 1928.